DATA/CPSC 350 — Applications of Databases — Spring 2026

 - A variable called HAL whose value is the integer 9000.

-- A variable named BB whose value is the string containing
+- A variable named Bridge whose value is the string containing

 - A variable called R2 whose value is a list with elements